Fast Uncertainty Quantification for Deep Object Pose Estimation: Problem Statement and Method

 In other words, $d_f$ represents the average disagreement of these $K$ different models against each other on a certain image input $x$.
 We use $d_f$ as an uncertainty quantification of these $K$ models on this image.
 The higher $d_f$ is, the more uncertain these $K$ models are about this image.
 For example, as shown in \Cref{fig:ensemble}(a), we use three models ($\modela$, $\modelb$, and $\modelc$) to detect the Milk object, and get three different poses represented by three bounding boxes with different colors.
 In the first example (left) in \Cref{fig:ensemble}(a), these three models disagree with each other much more than the second example (right) in \Cref{fig:ensemble}(a), which implies these three models are much more uncertain about the first example.

 The disagreement metric $f$ plays an important role in $d_f$.
 We examine two properties of different choices of $f$: \emph{object-variance} and \emph{model-variance}. \emph{Object-variance} allows flexibility across different objects, \textit{e.g.}, Milk and Ketchup may use different disagreement metrics. \emph{Model-variance} allows flexibility across different pose estimators, \textit{e.g.}, $\modela$ and $\modelc$ may use different disagreement metrics.
-We consider four types of disagreement metrics $f$ with different properties (see a summary in \Cref{tab:all_disagreement}):
+We consider four types of disagreement metrics $f$ with different properties:

 \begin{itemize} \item \textbf{Translational disagreement} computes the translation error between $p_i$ and $p_j$ and ignores the rotation.
 It is an object-invariant and model-invariant disagreement, as the translation between $p_i$ and $p_j$ does not depend on object and model types. \item \textbf{Rotational disagreement} computes the rotation error between $p_i$ and $p_j$ and ignores the translation.
 It is also an object-invariant and model-invariant disagreement. \item \textbf{ADD disagreement} directly uses the $\texttt{ADD}(p_i,p_j)$ metric as $f(p_i,p_j)$.
 It is object-variant but model-invariant, as computing the ADD metric requires the object 3D geometry, but does not depend on the pose estimator.
 Empirically, we find that ADD disagreement is much better than translational/rotational disagreement. \item \textbf{Learned disagreement} is a data-driven disagreement.
 In this case, we need a dataset of labeled images in the target domain to train $f(p_i,p_j)$, which is represented by a neural network (see \Cref{sec:learned} for details).
 Note that we can train different $f$ for different pose estimators and objects, so this disagreement allows full flexibility across objects and models, \textit{i.e.}, it is object-variant and model-variant. \end{itemize}